 - With –e options

-Print the link-level header on each dump line.
-This can be used, to print MAC layer addresses for protocols.
+Print the link-level header on each dump line, this is to print MAC layer addresses for protocols.

 - With –w options

-This is used to capture the output and save in file
+This used to capture the output and save in file.

 - With –r options